clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player.rst

 Overview
 ********

-`VMware Workstation 14 Player`_ is a type 2 hypervisor.
-It runs on top of another operating system such as Windows\* or Linux\*.
+`VMware Workstation Player`_ is a type 2 hypervisor.
+It runs on top of Windows\* or Linux\* operating systems.
 With VMware ESXi, you can create, configure, manage, and run |CL-ATTR| :abbr:`VMs (Virtual Machines)` on your local system.

-Installing |CL| into a new VM provides you flexibility when configuring the VM.
-You can configure the VM's size, number of partitions, installed bundles, etc.

-If you prefer to use a pre-configured |CL| VMware image instead, see our :ref:`vmw-player-preconf` guide.

 VMware offers a type 1 hypervisor called `VMware ESXi`_ designed for the cloud environment.
 For information on how to install |CL| as guest OS on